BurntNail/6th-Form/Lesson Notes/Design Engineering/Material Considerations/Properties/Property Words/Electrical Conductivity.md

 type: "Property Words"
 ---

-A measure of a material to conduct/transfer heat.
+definition:: A measure of a material to conduct/transfer electricity. example:: In computers, we need electrical signals to be sent quickly and without degradation, so we need to use materials with high Electrical Conductivity like copper.